Prior Learning Assessment Policy

-- The following guidelines and methods are acceptable for validating prior learning for awarding credit:
+- Validation Methods - The following guidelines and methods are acceptable for validating prior learning for awarding credit:

 - Advanced Placement (AP) Exams- a series of exams created by the College Board administered after AP High School Courses.
 Please refer to the PLA testing equivalencies link to review the AP testing equivalencies at Chattanooga State.
-It is the responsibility of the student to submit AP score reports to the CSCC Records Office upon admission.
+It is the responsibility of the student to submit AP score reports to the ChSCC Records Office upon admission.

 - College Level Examination Program (CLEP) Exams- college level exams offered by College Board designed to assess knowledge in specific areas.
 Please refer to the link PLA testing equivalencies to review the CLEP testing equivalencies at Chattanooga State.
 For more information on registering for a CLEP exam please refer to the "College Level Exam Program" information on the testing center link.